How to heat a tent: 10 safe and efficient ways

 5. Fill in the hollow

+Make sure that no glowing coals can come in direct contact with the floor!
 Now that you have covered the hot coals with gravel, you can pitch your tent on top.
 Earth can retain heat for a long time and give you comfort all through the night.
 Please do not spread any insulated material over the floor because it may block the heat and keep the inside of your shelter cold.

 Put a carpet on the floor

-You do not necessarily need to take a carpet from your apartment, because it might be a little heavy weight.
+You do not necessarily need to take a carpet from your apartment because it might be a little heavy weight.
 Instead, you can use a rug that fits the size of your tent.
 There are heated carpets available for sale.
 Although they are worth a good penny, they can do the job quite well.
 When laying a carpet, please, be sure there are no gaps between the floor and the walls, through which cold draught may come in.

 Make sure you are not cold